Home » Posts » 15+ Free Things to Do in Downtown Greenville, SC

 15+ Free Things to Do in Downtown Greenville, SC

-Entertaining the kids can become expensive so perhaps you’re looking for something to do that’s FREE in Downtown Greenville!
+Entertaining the kids can become expensive so perhaps you’re looking for free things to do in Downtown Greenville, SC!
 Luckily for us, there are lots of free things to do in Greenville your kids will enjoy.
 We’ve put together a handy list of free activities to check out, including everything from museums you can visit for free and a new scavenger hunt downtown!

 One of the best things our family loves about downtown Greenville, not discounting all the awesome well-planned community events, of course, is that one can still enjoy a simple stroll down Main Street without having to spend big bucks.
 In fact, if you pack a picnic and combine it with the activities listed below, you can have a completely spend-free day.
 Are you up for this fun challenge?
 We tried to be a little more creative with this list and come up with some new ideas.
 If you have any more ideas, please leave us a comment.
 We love hearing from you!